[Note: This post was updated on Dec. 4, 2021.]

-A: You’re technically correct about “hot” or “cold” – that is, if one is measuring temperature strictly in number of degrees.
+A: You’re technically correct about “hot” or “cold”—that is, if one is measuring temperature numerically in degrees.

 In that case, good usage would call for an adjective like “high” or “low” or something in between.
 Numbers in themselves aren’t hot or cold.

-The Oxford English Dictionary defines “temperature” in this sense as “the state of a substance or body with regard to sensible warmth or coldness, referred to some standard of comparison.”
+The noun “temperature” entered English in the early 16th century.
+The Oxford English Dictionary defines it, in the sense we’re talking about, as “the state of a substance or body with regard to sensible warmth or coldness, referred to some standard of comparison.”

 The OED goes on to say that temperature is “usually measured by means of a thermometer or similar instrument.”
 But the instrument or standard of comparison could also be the human body and its comfort range.

-We’ve found references in the OED to the noun “temperature” modified by adjectives like “hot,” “cold,” “warm,” “cool,” “moderate,” and “comfortable” – all of them subjective rather than numerical assessments.
+The dictionary has examples with “temperature” modified by adjectives like “hot,” “cold,” “warm,” “cool,” “moderate,” and “comfortable”—all subjective rather than numerical assessments.